Vivint Security Review

 Vivint Ping Vs. Indoor Camera Pro

-Let’s talk briefly about the Indoor Camera Pro.
-It retained and improved on some of Ping’s best features.
-It boasts a 1080p resolution (but now with HDR), it has a 150-degree viewing angle, and the “call” button is still there.
+Of course, we’re here to talk about what you can currently get from Vivint.
+And with Ping being discontinued, the only indoor camera option now is the Vivint Indoor Camera Pro.
+The name’s not as catchy as Ping, but it retained the goodies – it boasts a 1080p resolution (but now with HDR), it has a 150-degree viewing angle, and the “call” button is still there.
 The image below was captured with our Vivint Ping and already looks great.
 Now, picture how good the Indoor Camera Pro will be.

 The biggest improvements are the local storage and A.I. detection.
 With the Indoor Camera Pro, you can save videos locally when you’re having a spotty internet connection through the on-board memory.
 It saves videos locally for about 10 days, in addition to the cloud storage that comes with the Vivint monitoring plan.